xVE-e/xVE-e.github.io/_posts/2026-03-23-analyzing-akamai-bmp-part-3.md

    **CPRSignal** = locally generated: ```System.currentTimeMillis() + "|" + SystemClock.uptimeMillis() + "|"```

-For testing i used a Frida script that captures the cprtoken for me; perhaps there are solvers for handler this, I have no idea.
+For testing i used a Frida script that captures the cprtoken for me; perhaps there are solvers for handle it, I have no idea.

 ```javascript
 'use strict';